Geilston Bay, Tasmania: Geils era

 Whatever modest farming ventures these new settlers had managed to set up were disrupted by the arrival in Hobart in February 1812 of Colonel Andrew Geils, newly appointed Commandant (acting Governor) of the settlement of Hobart Town, at that time established barely eight years earlier.
-Geils, a military officer with aspirations to an eventual government role, was the son of a General Thomas Geils who had purchased a number of country estates in the latter's native Scotland, and it seems that the son planned to follow in his father's footsteps in his new adopted colony, purchasing and then developing the "Restdown" homestead at the original Bowen settlement site at Risdon Cove; via a land grant to his wife, he also owned property in Pittwater.
+Geils, a military officer with aspirations to an eventual government role, was the son of a General Thomas Geils who had purchased a number of country estates in the latter's native Scotland, and it seems that the son planned to follow in his father's footsteps in his new adopted colony, purchasing and then developing the "Restdown" homestead at the original Bowen settlement site at Risdon Cove; via a land grant to his wife, he also owned property in Pitt Water.
 At the present location he acquired and consolidated some 200 acres the same year by purchasing the grants of Mansfield, Parish, Wakefield and Collins, who then relocated elsewhere; possibly he also purchased other land in the district, since by 1867, when the property had long since passed out of Geils' ownership, a second parcel of land listed as "1515 acres, known as Geilstown" was also being offered for sale (see below).
 Under circumstances that have not yet been clarified, the holding and/or surrounding area then became known as "Geils Town".